WebAssembly/spec/proposals/gc/Overview.md

 ## Basic Functionality: Simple Aggregates

-* Extend the Wasm type section with new operators to allocate aggregate types
+* Extend the Wasm type section with type constructors to express aggregate types
 * Extend the value types with new constructors for references and interior references
 * Aggregate types are not value types, only references to them are
 * References are never null; nullable reference types are separate